EU-China economic relations: looking to 2025

 Huang Ping, Director General, Institute of European Studies, Chinese Academy of Social Sciences

-György Szapáry, Former Deputy Governor, Central Bank of Hungary
+György Szapáry, Chief Adviser to the Governor, Central Bank of Hungary

 Gunnar Wiegand, Managing Director, Asia and the Pacific, European External Action Service